minio/docs/source/reference/minio-mc/mc-find.rst

    **For use with MinIO deployments only.**

-   Match files with metadata that matches a specified ``key=value``.
+   Return objects with metadata that matches a specified ``key=value``.
    Use the format ``--metadata="KEY=value"``.

    You can pass a key with an empty value.
    In that case, ``mc find`` matches objects that do not have the metadata key or where the metadata key's value is empty.

-   You can use the flag multiple times to match files for additional metadata keys.
+   You can use the flag multiple times to match objects for additional metadata keys.
    To return, an object must have matching values for all metadata keys.

 .. mc-cmd:: --name